MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/how-to-use-configuration-delegation-in-iis.md

 ---
-title: "How to Use Configuration Delegation in IIS 7.0 | Microsoft Docs"
+title: "How to Use Configuration Delegation in IIS 7.0"
 author: rick-anderson
 description: "This article explains how to enable delegated configuration on the server.
-It discusses how to deploy configuration settings for the server and for your appl..." ms.author: iiscontent
+It discusses how to deploy configuration settings for the server and for your appl..." ms.date: 11/23/2007 ms.assetid: 3261f849-ca15-4cd3-924f-450c6a779b76 msc.legacyurl: /learn/manage/managing-your-configuration-settings/how-to-use-configuration-delegation-in-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 11/23/2007
-ms.topic: article
-ms.assetid: 3261f849-ca15-4cd3-924f-450c6a779b76
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/managing-your-configuration-settings/how-to-use-configuration-delegation-in-iis
-msc.type: authoredcontent
 ---